-15. If the District of Columbia Board of Elections discloses the unredacted voter file, this will work to normalize federal overreach into state-run elections, weakening local control and opening the door to future demands for even more intrusive data.
+13. If Hawai'i discloses the unredacted voter file, this will work to normalize federal overreach into state-run elections, weakening local control and opening the door to future demands for even more intrusive data.
 It poses a grave threat to voter privacy and public confidence.
 This threatens the decentralized structure of U.S. elections, which Common Cause defends as a safeguard against authoritarianism.